Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Sherwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

 Strategy 1: An early literacy plan will be created.
 Early literacy materials will be utilized in the classroom to reinforce reading strategies such a decoding, fluency and comprehension.
 Oral reading analysis will be conducted three times per year, along with status of the class updates.
 Data talks will occur after reading data entries have occurred.
 Instructional plans for massive practice will be created.
-Professional development for early learning teachers and the librarian, as well as classroom materials may be needed to reinforce the strategies in the plan.
-Funds for classroom library books may be needed.
+Professional development for early learning teachers as well as classroom materials may be needed to reinforce the strategies in the plan.
+A PK associate teacher will be funded to support students in the classroom.

 Strategy's Expected Result/Impact: Increased reading performance levels